 The site will offer recommendations on what to do in the case of a data breach, and how to help secure all accounts.
 We are also considering a service to notify people when new breaches include their personal data.

-The company will next week start sending out invites to 250,000 mostly US-based Firefox users to test Privacy Monitor for themselves.
+The company will next week start sending out invites to 250,000 mostly US-based Firefox users to test Firefox Monitor for themselves.